top of page

 Trauma Informed Psychotherapist

-I am a trauma-informed psychotherapist specialising in trauma, childhood trauma, relationship trauma, abuse, PTSD, and working with neurodivergent individuals.
+I am a trauma-informed psychotherapist specialising in trauma, childhood trauma, relationship trauma, abuse, PTSD, and supporting neurodivergent individuals.

-Drawing from a person-centered and integrative approach, I provide a safe and compassionate space for clients to explore and heal from their experiences.
-My practice is informed by the latest research in trauma therapy, ensuring that I tailor my interventions to meet each client's unique needs.
+Using a person-centred and integrative approach, I create a safe, compassionate space where clients can explore, heal, and move forward from their experiences.
+My practice is grounded in the latest trauma therapy research, allowing me to tailor my interventions to meet each client's unique needs.

-I work with individuals of all ages, including children, young people, and adults, and I have experience offering both in-person and online sessions.
+I work with individuals of all ages—children, young people, and adults—and offer both in-person and online sessions for added flexibility.

-Whether you're navigating the aftermath of trauma, managing the complexities of neurodivergence, or seeking support for other life challenges, my goal is to help you regain a sense of empowerment and well-being.
+Whether you're processing trauma, managing neurodivergence, or navigating other life challenges, my goal is to support you in reclaiming empowerment and well-being.

 Some Issues I work with